meteor/react-packages/packages/react-meteor-data/README.md

 The returned component will, when rendered, render `Foo` (the "lower-order" component) with its provided props in addition to the result of the reactive function.
 So `Foo` will receive `{ listId }` (provided by its parent) as well as `{ currentUser, listLoading, tasks }` (added by the `withTracker` HOC).

 For more information, see the [React article](http://guide.meteor.com/react.html) in the Meteor Guide.

+### Version compatibility notes

+- `react-meteor-data` v2.x :
+  - `useTracker` hook + `withTracker` HOC
+  - Requires React ^16.8.
+  - Implementation is compatible with the forthcoming "React Suspense" features.
+  - The `withTracker` HOC is strictly backwards-compatible with the one provided in v1.x, the major version number is only motivated by the bump of React version requirement.
+Provided they use a compatible React version, existing Meteor apps leveraging the `withTracker` HOC can freely upgrade from v1.x to v2.x, and gain compatibility with

+- `react-meteor-data` v1.x / v0.x :
+  - `withTracker` HOC (+ `createContainer` kept for backwards compatibility with early v0.x releases)
+  - Requires React ^15.3 or ^16.0
+  - Implementation relies on React lifecycle methods (`componentWillMount` / `componentWillUpdate`) that are marked for deprecation in future React versions ("React Suspense").